Kim Kardashian’s BFF Jonathan Cheban Says He Was ‘Mortified’ After Running Into Lamar Odom On Set Of ‘DWTS’

 First I want to thank my sister @petamurgatroyd for being so patient and kind to me during this time.
 Thank you to all the other cast members and dancers that joined me on this journey with DTWS.
 Even though it ended a little early for me, I will consider all of you family.
 Thank you to all the fans for tour support. @dancingabc

 Odom won’t have to worry about anymore awkward encounters on the DWTS set anymore.
-He and his professional dancer Peta Murgatroyd were eliminated from the show on Monday, October 7.
+He and his partner, professional dancer Peta Murgatroyd, were eliminated from the show on Monday, October 7.
 It seems Odom was unbothered about losing the competition, however.
 A source close to Hollywood Life said that Odom is proud of the progress he made, as well as the friendships he formed with his fellow competitors.